 When making down payments of less than 20%, gift-recipient homebuyers must pay at least 5% of the sale price with their own funds.
 The remaining 15% can be paid with gift money.

 Down payments exceeding 20% may be paid totally with gift money.
-Before you borrow, check today's best mortgage rates in your area.
+Before you borrow, check mortgage rates in your area.

-The rules can be a bit different with low-down-payment mortgages.
+The rules can be a bit different with low-down-payment or other mortgage loans.